 Diminished value in Louisiana, is a common phrase when dealing with car insurance claims.
-Did you know that the vehicle owner experiencing loss may be entitled to approximately 25% of the damage that the insured caused to their car?
+Did you know that the vehicle owner experiencing a loss may be entitled to approximately 25 percent of the damage that the insured caused to their car?
 For example: if they were in an accident and the repairs to the vehicle totaled $4000.00.
 In addition to having those repairs covered, they could be entitled to approximately $1000.00-$4000.00 in Diminished Value on their vehicle.
 In Louisiana, you have the burden of proof when it comes to claiming Diminished Value.
 Insurance companies are not obligated to pay you up front.
 You have to provide “proof” of loss in value.
 Our comprehensive report gets results!

 What Is Inherent Diminished Value?

-Even if your wrecked vehicle was repaired correctly, it still has sustained loss in value as a direct result of the accident.
+Even if your wrecked vehicle was repaired correctly, it still has sustained a loss in value as a direct result of the accident.

-In Louisiana, Diminished Value is defined as: the automatic loss in the vehicle market value from an accident and subsequent repair.
-It is based on public awareness that even if a vehicle is repaired to the best of human ability, it will still exhibit remaining deficiencies and inconsistencies from the pre-loss condition of the vehicle.
+In Louisiana, Diminished Value is defined as the automatic loss in the vehicle market value from an accident and subsequent repair.
+It is based on the public awareness that even if a vehicle is repaired to the best of human ability, it will still exhibit remaining deficiencies and inconsistencies from the pre-loss condition of the vehicle.

 These deficiencies include, but are not limited to: